 Read more: 6 Tips for a Successful Online Community Moderation

 Tip #4: Optimize your community for search engines

 The right search engine optimization (SEO) and app store optimization (ASO) ensures that search engines and app store users can find the content of your community.
 Correct app store descriptions or meta descriptions for search engines with optimized keywords are an integral part of any SEO/ASO strategy.
-Tools like Google Analytics help to create a list of relevant keywords.
+Tools like Google Analytics and Google Trends API help to create a list of relevant keywords.

 Even if your online community is not based on a social media platform, we recommend having a presence there anyway.
 For example, advertise your platform as a Facebook fan page and develop new target groups by using the “share” mechanism.
 Or tweet the latest forum topics to attract new users.

 For instance, the Clockmaker mobile game invites its players to join their Facebook community where they can get additional prizes and add other players as friends so they can exchange lives.
 At the same time, it is possible to join a community inside the game and request the co-members to send lives via chat.

 LinkedIn groups also offer potential.
 If you now activate the contacts and interest groups for which your community could be relevant, nothing stands in the way of lively exchange.

 Our tip: ask members questions, answer as quickly as you can, be available, and take an active part in discussions.
 A community lives from the personal exchange.
 Your employees can also act as excellent brand ambassadors.
 Sometimes a friendly comment here, a greeting to customers there or a look behind the scenes is always well received.

 Tip #6: Create a clear design with recognition value

 When setting up an online network, content, and appearance are crucial for success.
 Clear structures and a clear design are user-friendly and invite users to stay on the platform a little longer.